rweigel/phys305/flux.md

 \Phi_E \equiv \int_{\mathcal{A}} \mathbf{E}\cdot d\mathbf{A}= \int_{\mathcal{A}} \mathbf{E}\cdot \hat{\mathbf{n}}dA
 $$

 where $\mathbf{E}$ is the electric field at $dA$, a small patch of area on a surface ${\mathcal{A}}$; the vector $d\mathbf{A}$ is $dA$ multiplied by a unit vector that is normal (perpendicular) to $dA$.
-Note that the subscript ${\mathcal{A}}$ is often omitted; it is typically used when we want to refer to an area in a diagram or in the text describing an equation.
-As before, there are two normal vectors to any surface.
+Note that the subscript ${\mathcal{A}}$ on the integral is often omitted; it is typically used when we want to refer to an area in a diagram or in the text describing an equation.

+As before, there are two normal unit vectors to any surface.
 If $\Phi_E$ is found to be positive, then we say that the flux is in the direction of the normal.
 If $\Phi_E$ is found to be negative, then we say that the flux is in the opposite direction of the normal.
 Under certain conditions described below, the flux equation simplifies to

 $$\Phi_E=\mathbf{E}\bfcdot \mathbf{A}= \mathbf{E}\cdot \hat{\mathbf{n}}A$$